ismo-karkkainen/diagrammatron/README.md

 local values and providers as uninteresting and clean node labels via:

     diagrammatron-prune -i input.yaml ' provider' ' local.' 'meta.count-boundary' | sed -e 's/.root. //g' -e 's/ .expand.//g' > output.yaml

+All programs are designed to retain the source fields that they do not use.

+## dot_json2diagrammatron

+Thus far tested with Terraform output.
+Tries to get first "name", then "label" and if neither are present, defaults to "node N" where N is the index of the node in the source array, and stores it in "label".
+Retains "shape".

+For edges, retains only head and tail and stores the node labels in "between".

+## diagrammatron-prune

+Looks for given patterns in node labels and removes those.
+Removes the edges as well so that the diagram remains intact.
+Use with sed to rename the nodes that remain for cleaner output.

+## diagrammatron-nodes

+Finds connected sub-diagrams and assigns nodes locations to "xo" and "yo" fields.
+A couple simple algorithms are available.
+Coordinates indicate the ordering of nodes and not where they should actually be located.
+Disjoint sub-diagrams will be placed on top of each other.

+## diagrammatron-edges

+Places edges between nodes within each connected sub-diagram by removing candidates that have most crossings.
+Each edges has only horizontal and vertical segments with 90-degree angles.

+## diagrammatron-place

+Places disjoint sub-diagrams in relation to each other so that they do not overlap.
+The bounding rectangle side lengths are monimized.
+The width to height ratio of the nodes can be taken into account using --ratio parameter.
+All nodes are considered point-like at this stage.
+Not using ratio will probably result in elongated output from diagrammatron-render.

+## diagrammatron-render

+Takes a template and uses it to produce an image file.
+Contains a template for SVG output.
+The file is in YAML format.

+Nodes are expected to have a field names "style" that defaults to "default" if missing.
+The style is used to find a function that assigns width and height to the node before final sizes are assigned.
+The algorithm at this point relies on each column having nodes of equal width and each row having nodes of equal height.
+Consequently only rectangular nodes are possible and if multiple external styles either must adapt to the size limitation, in the extreme case making all nodes have the same dimensions, or the edges will not reach the node side unless you perform extra processing in the template.

+Tempalte has "defaults" that contains some values that the program needs and it may also have whatever the templates need.

+A "sizes" field should be a mapping from style name to a function that can determine the size of the node.
+A "default" value that is used for all missing styles must be present.
+The values are erb-templates.

+A "template" field is an erb-string that is used for final rendering of the output.

+The template can have top-level fields that start with "base64" in which case the content string is decoded and assigned to field with name taken from the rest of the field name.
+Since "sizes" and "defaults" are mappings this in practice works for "template" field.
+If you need content that is problematic as is inside YAML in any "sizes" functions, they can refer to the decoded result.
+There are no limitations on the field names.

+The ERB is used with binding that contains a "$render" value.
+See code for what is actually available.
+See classes Defaults, SizeEstimation, and Render.
+You can access the template via "$render.defaults.template" when needed.

 # Requirements